Merve40/solidity-web/README.md

-## Solidity Web Automation Tool Built on Top of Truffle
+# Solidity Web Automation Tool

-This tool makes use of [truffle-suite](https://github.com/trufflesuite/ganache-cli), [express.js](https://github.com/expressjs/express) and [web3.js](https://github.com/ethereum/web3.js) for deploying server- and client-side code.
+This tool is built on top of [truffle-suite](https://github.com/trufflesuite/ganache-cli) and [express.js](https://github.com/expressjs/express) for deploying server-side code.
+The client-side is implemented using  [web3.js](https://github.com/ethereum/web3.js).
 It automatically and dynamically generates client-side code for accessing your smart-contracts.
-With this tool, you do not have to worry about configuration anymore, simply implement your smart-contracts, deploy and access them with the generated client-side instances.
+With this tool, you do not have to worry about configuration anymore, simply implement your smart-contracts, deploy and access them with the generated code.

 ### Steps
 **1. Initialize truffle**